SEK Studio: SEK Studio today

 As of 2003, SEK Studio employed over 1,500 or 1,600 people and subcontracted work for over 70 companies from around the globe, including Europe, South Korea, China, Canada and the United States.
 After the introduction of advanced equipment, the number of employees was reduced to about 500.
-There are 11 animation production teams in SEK Studio, 9 production teams are responsible for overseas animations subcontracting, and the 2 production teams produce domestic animations.
+There are 11 animation production teams in SEK Studio, 9 production teams are responsible for overseas animations subcontracting, and 2 production teams produce domestic animations.
 According to Animation Career Review, SEK is the 85th most influential animation studio of all-time.
 SEK Studio's staff is mostly from Pyongyang Art Academy, and SEK Studio has established an animation training institute to teach young students.

 In 2014, SEK Studio cooperated with Chinese companies to establish an office in Beijing.
 SEK Studio also invested $70,000 in Chinese companies.
 Most employees are in their twenties.

-Much of the work produced by SEK Studio is considered to be propaganda for North Korean children, with SEK Studio being state-owned and creating animation intended for a young audience.
+Much of the work produced by SEK Studio is considered to be propaganda for North Korean children, as SEK Studio is state-owned.